nickbrandt/GitLab/doc/getting-started/subscription.md

 ### Types of Subscription

-Please take a look at the [Subscribe to GitLab](https://docs.gitlab.com/ee/README.html#subscribe-to-gitlab) information for the types of subscriptions.
+Please take a look at the [Subscribe to GitLab](../README.md#subscribe-to-gitlab) information for the types of subscriptions.

-*NOTE:* Let's put the below information in the [subscribe to GitLab.com](https://docs.gitlab.com/ee/README.html#gitlabcom) section and use the above text for this doc.

-GitLab.com allows you to apply your subscription to a group or your personal user.

-When applied to a **group**, the group, all subgroups, and all projects under the selected group on GitLab.com will have the features of the associated plan.
-It is recommended to go with a group plan when managing projects and users of an organization.

-When associated with a** personal userspace** instead, all projects will have features with the subscription applied, but as it is not a group, group features will not be available.

 ### Self-Managed: Apply Your License File

-After purchase, the license file is sent to the email address tied to the Customers portal account, which needs to be [uploaded to the GitLab instance](https://docs.gitlab.com/ee/user/admin_area/license.html#uploading-your-license).
+After purchase, the license file is sent to the email address tied to the Customers portal account, which needs to be [uploaded to the GitLab instance](../user/admin_area/license.md#uploading-your-license).

 ### GitLab.com: Associate Your Namespace with Your Subscription